Rodrigo Kirchner: Career

-Ralf Würth, the partner, who suppose to produce the Show with join forces with him and they found together with Dietmar Gunz a daughter film production company Filmhelden a daughter company of Digato FTI Group.
+Ralf Würth, the partner, who he was supposed to produce the show with, joined forces with him and they found together with Dietmar Gunz a daughter film production company Filmhelden a daughter company of Digato FTI Group.
 In the coming years, he learned the craft of filmmaking.
 Rodrigo soon after became known for his outstanding talent in adapting to the genres.

 Hereafter, he was responsible for creating 27 feature films and TV series concepts produced in Europe and the US.
 He got involved in the writing, creative direction and put his unique stamp on his creations.
 He also started to direct some of them himself.

 In 2014 he was asked to create a film for a 5D cinema built for the 2014 Corolla launch.
 Not only, took the Vice President of Toyota the film to Japan to show it to his boss in Tokyo.
 Also, the project won the Lynx award, and the movie won the MEAMB Award.

 In 2016 he filmed Action Hero in US and UAE.
 Oliver Wood and Rodrigo created a new script for Action Hero.
 A movie and live-action-show concept.
 The Highlight of Mustang launch in the Middle East.
 The movie/show won 3 awards.

 In 2016 Rodrigo wrote and created the movie Against Time.
 A tricky film and live show, which premiered at ISNR as Aftershock II which also won two awards.

 Followed by "The Brave" in 2018 an Arabic drama about a family that gets separated in a Militia attack.
 Mohammad Hamadi and Rodrigo wrote the script.

 They won the TPMEA award for it.